prpole/dissertation/chapter1/main.md

 play.

-Gilman, in her extrapolations on Ward's theories and in her own right, should be seen as part of the deep philosophical history of the "good Anthropocene," both in its vision of human control as an evolutionary imperative and in the ethical problems it embodies.
+Gilman, in her extrapolations on Ward's theories and in her own right, should be seen as part of the deep philosophical history of this "good Anthropocene," both in its vision of human control as an evolutionary imperative and in the ethical problems it embodies.
 In some ways, however, her foundation surpasses both Ward and the contemporary "good Anthropocene" arguments a century later.